seveas/git-spindle/docs/gitlab.rst

 and refs.
 For example: `master:bin/git-lab`, `git-spindle:master:bin/git-lab`
 or `seveas/git-spindle:master:bin/git-lab`.

+.. describe:: git lab ls <dir>...

+Display the contents of a directory on GitLab.
+Directory can start with repository names and refs.
+For example: `master:bin/git-lab`, `git-spindle:master:bin/git-lab` or `seveas/git-spindle:master:bin/git-lab`.

 .. describe:: git lab fork [--ssh|--http] [<repo>]

 Fork another person's git repository on GitLab and clones that repository